McTavishLab/extensiphy/README.md

  -a alignment in DNA fasta format.
 Use 'preprocessing.py' if not available as fasta  (required)
  -t tree in newick format.
 Tip lables must match alignment labels, and polytomies must be resolved.
 Use 'preprocessing.py' to do so if necessary.
  (required)
- -p paired end query reads (stub of paried end read names. _1.fastq and _2.fastq will be appended to locate the required files)
+ -p paired end query reads (stub of paired end read names. _1.fastq and _2.fastq will be appended to locate the required files)
     or
  -s query reads (stub of single end read names.
 File should be named stub.fastq)
  (required)
-###ptional arguments
+###optional arguments
  -o output directory.
-Optional default is EPAome_run
+Optional default is phycorder_run
  -n run_name.
 Optional, default is QUERY.
  -r Boolean.
 Align and place reads.
 Default is 0, set to 1 if you want to align and place reads.
 Can be SLOWWWW if lots map.
  -m Boolean.
 Map reads.
 Default is 1, set to 0 only if you have already mapped reads.